 It can seem baffling when children say they're bored when they have so many toys, but sometimes they are just overwhelmed by choice or clutter.
 Fewer toys can often be more engaging.

 Next, take a look at how the room is set up.
-Can your child reach his toys and books by himself, or are they too high on a shelf?
+Can your child reach their toys and books by themselves, or are they too high on a shelf?
 Are things organized in a logical way?
 Does everything have a specific place where it belongs?

 These things may seem insignificant, but many young children have a strong sense of order and it can be hard for them to concentrate or really delve into playing if things are too chaotic.